teemvil/iot/README.md

 2. Create sensor/implementations

-    a) To install IoTLibrary as a package, go to the folder `/opt/iot/secure_sensor_management_system/` and run the command `pip3 install .`
+    a) To install IoTLibrary as a package, go to the folder `/opt/iot/secure_sensor_management_system/` and run the command `sudo pip3 install .`

     b) Create a new folder for the sensor under `/opt/iot/secure_sensor_management_system/`